Have you seen a sudden blast or shock wave in a power system?

 The electrical shock from the ground fault also stops the human heart from functioning.

 Symmetrical faults and non-symmetrical faults:

-- You can simply analyze symmetrical faults.
-However, non-symmetrical fault current is difficult to detect.
+- You can analyze symmetrical faults.
+However, the non-symmetrical fault current is difficult to detect.

-- Non-symmetrical faults are quite common, while symmetrical faults account for only 5%.
+- Non-symmetrical faults are common, while symmetrical faults account for only 5%.